On Realistic Target Coverage by Autonomous Drones

 The $O(N^4)$ candidates generated by the approximation algorithm are too demanding for real-time applications.
-On top of that, we can still produce good solutions using far fewer candidates at the cost of missing tightly packed configurations corresponding to intersecting regions of small area.
+On top of that, we can still produce good solutions using far fewer candidates at the cost of missing tightly packed configurations corresponding to small intersection areas.
 The reason is that each additional target further restricts the region of space where cameras can be placed to cover the set of targets simultaneously.
-In practice, such configurations are neither robust to errors in target localization and drone navigation or stable enough to capture the anticipated views before targets move apart.
+In practice, such configurations are neither robust to errors in target localization and drone navigation nor stable enough to capture the anticipated views before targets move apart.
 This motivates a more efficient and robust approach to the generation of candidates.
 We propose the \textit{Basic Camera Placement Field (BCPF) sampling}.

 An intuitive approach to yield $O(n)$ candidate locations is to sample a constant number of points per target taking occlusion into account.
-However, an easy first order relaxation is that any camera placement including a given target in its coverage must fall in the BCPF (Figure~\ref{fig:bcpf01}).
-The advantage of using the BCPF instead of the correct CPF, is that BCPF can be computed in $O(1)$ per target compared to $O(N)$ in the CPF case.
+However, an easy first order relaxation is that any camera placement covering a given target must fall in its BCPF of that target (Figure~\ref{fig:bcpf01}).
+The advantage of using the BCPF instead of the actual CPF, is that BCPF can be computed in $O(1)$ per target compared to $O(N)$ for the CPF.
 Once the BCPF is known, uniformly sampling its interior should capture most of the useful configurations.
 Note that the intersection of multiple BCPFs gets sampled proportionally which favorably reduces the probability of missing good candidate points.
+However, as suggested by our simulations with uniformly random target where adversarial arrangements are unlikely, it suffices to sample points along the boundary of the BCPF.
 Letting $\rho$ be the sum of the central angles of the two BCPF arcs and the apex angle of the triangle in between, we can fix suitable BCPF sampling steps $\epsilon_a$ and $\epsilon_r$ for the angular and radial axes, respectively.
 With that, we generate $O(\frac{\rho \cdot R_{max}}{\epsilon_a \cdot \epsilon_r} \cdot n)$ candidate locations that we call $\hat{\mathcal{P}}$.
 Our experiments show the promise of this almost agnostic approach to candidate generation as it is able to match the quality of the approximation algorithm while being much faster.